ReeceMed/Microsite_WordPress.on.Bluemix-master/README.md

 ## What plugins are installed by default?
 *   Disable Updates Manager: As Bluemix does not use a persistent file system, using the automatic update buttons in the WordPress UI would cause updates and plugins that you install to disappear after your app restarts.
 The Disable Updates Manager hides the update notifications for WordPress Core, plugins, and themes by default.
 You are welcome to change this setting, but keep in mind that all updates to your WordPress installation are handled by the composer package manager during the restaging your application.
 *   Object Storage: Handles all media uploads for your WordPress site.
-*   SendGrid: SendGrid provides email integration with your website.
+*   Postman SMTP: provides email integration with your website.
-*   WP Super Cache: A popular WordPress optimization plugin that uses caching to speed up your blog.
+*   WP-Optimizer: A popular WordPress optimization plugin that manages the database.

 Note: the SendGrid and WP Super Cache plugins must be manually enabled

 ## What is IBM Object Storage?
 IBM Object Storage is a service that exposes OpenStack Swift APIs for storing "objects" like files.

 IBM Object Storage is useful because WordPress traditionally relies on the local file system for things like media uploads.
 Bluemix, like other cloud platform, recycles the application container each time the application is staged.
 This action would result in losing your media files every time that you push or restart your Bluemix app.
 With IBM Object Storage, files are uploaded to the service so that they are never lost.
 The SoftLayer Swift plugin within WordPress provides an admin settings page so that you can manage your containers and your upload options.

-## What is SendGrid?
-SendGrid is an easy to use email service that that enables your WordPress website to send emails for things like forgotten passwords or comment notifications.

 ## Using Composer to manage your WordPress application.
 WordPress on Bluemix uses composer, a PHP dependency manager, to dynamically install your plugins and themes.
 You can manage all plugins, even the WordPress core version, via composer by modifying the composer.json file.